harini-dhanasekaran/dice-game/README.md

 My fisrt ever game created using Javascript.

 Rules:<br>
-   1)the player to get a score of 50 to wins.<br>
+   1)the player to get a score of 50 wins the match.<br>
-   2)whenever player gets a 1,the current game ends and the other player should play next.
+   2)whenever a player rolls a 1,the current game ends and the other player should continue.
    <br><br>
-The max score to win and the foul number can be changed by changing them in the JS file